laurenmitch/DataSciencePortfolio/README.md

 ## Contents
 * Exploratory Data Analysis: Examples of using EDA to answer questions about a dataset.
 This includes origional questions such as, "Did wordle get harder after it was bought by the New York Times?"
-* Interactive Program: Includes programs that a user could interact with, writen in python.
+* Interactive Programs in Python: Includes programs that a user could interact with, writen in python.

 ## In Progress
 * Machine learning projects